bartelsjoshuac/Corduroy/GCS.md

 ## Setting up Coduroy
 1. Navigate to the /source directory and transfer your files to GCS *gcloud compute scp --recurse source corduroy-vm:.* // As an alternative tranfer the zip or tar image and extract it remotely.
 2. Return to the SSH Engine *gcloud compute ssh corduroy-vm*.
-3. Navigate to */source/corduroyproject*
+3. Navigate to */source/corduroyproject*.
-4. Start the container *docker-compose up -d*  // This will take a long time the first time
+4. Start the container *docker-compose up -d*  // This will take a long time the first time.